About the course

 You can’t claim both a bursary and a scholarship - you can only claim one.

-Minimum of English language at grade C or above (or grade 5)
+English language GCSE or equivalent at grade C or above.

 We are seeking to appoint a motivated, conscientious and passionate applicant who has the desire to be an outstanding Mathematics practitioner.